Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Installation-guide.md

 # Installation guide

+> Before reading this page, select your operating system in the menu at the top right of this page.
+{style="Warning"}

-## Installation instructions and getting started: installing IntelliJ, LaTeX and the TeXiFy-IDEA plugin
+## Installing IntelliJ, LaTeX and the TeXiFy-IDEA plugin

 In this section we will show you how to install everything that is necessary to get started with TeXiFy, as well as give a few pointers to get started with LaTeX.

 ### Installation instructions for Windows {switcher-key="Windows"}